yiyesther/AM10_Group_2/README.md

 ![schema](schema.png "schema")

-## Structure and 'Story' of our analysis.
+## Structure and 'Story' of our analysis

 The main aim of this project is to analyse data associated with the retailer 'OList' in Brazil, to see if we can develop insights and suggestions that may improve the company's business operations.